CedarTough/Data-Structures-Final-Project/README.txt

 Future goals:

 I am actually currently working on my own game in the autochess genre.
-I used this project as an opportunity to actually create an AI for deciding what characters to play so that one might be able to play against it.
-While the current AI may be lacking in more defined features, I believe I have built a solid groundwork for an AI that can play my game.
+I used this project as an opportunity to actually create an algorithm for deciding what characters to play so that one might be able to play against it.
+While the current algorithm may be lacking in more defined features, I

+believe I have built a solid groundwork for an algorithm that can play my game.